Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: An optimal temperature profile binning method

 \subsection{Implementation}

-For each cluster in our sample, we first produced $S_{\rm X}$ profiles in the [0.3, 2.0]~keV band with data points defined in fixed radial bins of $3\farcs3$ width.
+For each cluster in our sample, we first produced $S_{\rm X}$ profiles in the [0.3, 2.0]~keV band with data points defined in fixed circular radial bins of $3\farcs3$ width.
 We ran our optimal binning algorithm with a S/N criterion of $30\sigma$ per $kT$ bin, which ensures a $\sim$10\% precision on the temperature measurement in each bin.
-Owing to their faint X-ray emission, some of the objects required a variation to the standard binning algorithm such that a minimum of four optimally-binned annuli were produced, as described in Sect.~\ref{sec:var}.
+Owing to their faint X-ray emission, some of the objects required a variation to the standard binning algorithm such that a minimum of four optimally binned annuli were produced, as described in Sect.~\ref{sec:var}.
 For high S/N objects, we imposed an additional logarithmic binning factor.
+We add a criterion that the $kT$ bins are always larger than one $S_{\rm X}$ bin by imposing that the minimum size of the $kT$ bins be at least two $S_{\rm X}$ bins wide.
 Table~\ref{t:ann} indicates the variations applied to each cluster.
 After application of the binning criteria to the $S_{\rm X}$ profiles, spectra were extracted from each corresponding $kT$ annulus, and fitted as described above.

 The temperature profiles of four MACS clusters (ID \#9, 11, 16, and 27) listed at the end of Table ~\ref{t:ann} are from the study of {\it Planck}-selected clusters by \citet{bar19}.
 They used the present optimal binning procedure, but with a S/N criterion of $20\sigma$ instead.
 For consistency with their published work, we kept the original profiles.
 We also keep their analysis of a fifth MACS cluster, MCXC~J2129.4-0741 (\#25), which has a manually-defined four-bin temperature profile.